stsewd/tree-sitter-rst/README.md

 - Literal blocks are part of the paragraph they precede, not a separate node, except for the expanded form of literal blocks.
 - Should we include the literal block mark as part of the literal block?
+- Add nodes for marks?
+This is like adornments, bullets, etc.